Methodism: Origins

 Early Methodism experienced a radical and spiritual phase that allowed women authority in church leadership.
 The role of the woman preacher emerged from the sense that the home should be a place of community care and should foster personal growth.
 Methodist women formed a community that cared for the vulnerable, extending the role of mothering beyond physical care.
 Women were encouraged to testify their faith.
-However the centrality of women's role sharply diminished after 1790 as Methodist churches became more structured and more male dominated.
+However, the centrality of women's role sharply diminished after 1790 as Methodist churches became more structured and more male-dominated.

 The Wesleyan Education Committee, which existed from 1838 to 1902, has documented the Methodist Church's involvement in the education of children.
-At first most effort was placed in creating Sunday Schools but in 1836 the British Methodist Conference gave its blessing to the creation of "Weekday schools".
+At first, most effort was placed in creating Sunday Schools.
+Still, in 1836 the British Methodist Conference gave its blessing to the creation of "Weekday schools".

 Methodism spread throughout the British Empire and, mostly through Whitefield's preaching during what historians call the First Great Awakening, in colonial America.
-After Whitefield's death in 1770, however, American Methodism entered a more lasting Wesleyan and Arminian phase of development.
+However, after Whitefield's death in 1770, American Methodism entered a more lasting Wesleyan and Arminian development phase.
+Revival services and camp meetings were used "for spreading the Methodist message", with Francis Asbury stating that they were "our harvest seasons".
+Henry Boehm reported that at a camp meeting in Dover in 1805, 1100 persons received the New Birth and 600 believers were entirely sanctified.
+Around the time of John Swanel Inskip's leadership of the National Camp Meeting Association for the Promotion of Christian Holiness in the mid to latter 1800s, 80 percent of the membership of the North Georgia Conference of the Methodist Episcopal Church, South professed being entirely sanctified.